iitimii/Neural-Networks-Learning-Without-Gradient-Descent/README.md

 # Neural Networks Learning Without Gradient Descent

 This repository explores alternative approaches to training neural networks without the use of traditional gradient-based methods.
-The focus is on using brute force search and other optimization strategies to minimize loss and improve model performance.
+The focus is on using brute force search and optimization strategies to minimize loss and improve model performance.

 ## Overview

 In traditional neural network training, gradient descent is used to adjust the weights and biases to minimize the loss function.
 This project aims to implement and experiment with **non-gradient-based learning techniques**, such as:
 - **Parameter Search Optimization**: Brute force search across predefined weight and bias ranges.
-- **Hybrid Optimization**: Combining search-based methods with gradient descent.
+- **Hybrid Optimization**: Combining search-based methods with gradient descent (in progress).

 ### Key Features
 - **Customizable Neural Network Architecture**: The model is highly configurable with variable input, hidden, and output layers.
 - **Search-Based Optimization**: Search through predefined weight and bias values to find optimal parameters that minimize the loss function.
-- **Gradient-Based Learning**: Compare search-based learning with traditional gradient-based methods.
+- **Learning Comparison**: Compare search-based learning with traditional gradient-based methods.
 - **Evaluation and Visualization**: Built-in methods for loss evaluation and visualization of training progress.

 ### Key Files